tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK7.md

 |----------|-----------------------------|
 | '%s'     | ![Alt text](images/7-3.png) |

-Since neither our payload nor the "Returned properly" message were output, that means we managed to crash the program!
+Since neither our payload nor the 'Returned properly' message were output, that means we managed to crash the program!

 ## Task 2: Printing Out the Memory